cambrad3/cambrad3.github.io/index.md

 #### Approach details

-Before further discussing the project, we used basic EDA to see what our data can tell us.
-First, we took a quick look at the distribution of rookie win shares:
+Before further discussing the project, we used basic EDA to see what our data could tell us.
+First, we looked at the distribution of rookie win shares:

 <img src="https://www.dropbox.com/s/t9rrhl1en6c98aw/rookie.PNG?raw=1">

-Again, we used basic EDA to see what our data can tell us:
+Next, we looked at career win shares:

 <img src="https://www.dropbox.com/s/i2y8u7ndwolg919/carrer.PNG?raw=1">